emmekeaarts/mHMMbayes/README.md

 mHMMbayes
 =========

 With the package mHMMbayes you can fit multilevel hidden Markov models.
-The multilevel hidden Markov model (HMM) is a generalization of the well-known hidden Markov model, tailored to accomodate (intense) longitudinal data of multiple individuals simultaneously.
+The multilevel hidden Markov model (HMM) is a generalization of the well-known hidden Markov model, tailored to accommodate (intense) longitudinal data of multiple individuals simultaneously.
 Using a multilevel framework, we allow for heterogeneity in the model parameters (transition probability matrix and conditional distribution), while estimating one overall HMM.
 The model has a great potential of application in many fields, such as the social sciences and medicine.
-The model can be fitted on multivariate data with a catagorical distribution, and include individual level covariates (allowing for e.g., group comparisons on model parameters).
+The model can be fitted on multivariate data with a categorical distribution, and include individual level covariates (allowing for e.g., group comparisons on model parameters).
 Parameters are estimated using Bayesian estimation utilizing the forward-backward recursion within a hybrid Metropolis within Gibbs sampler.
-The package also includes a function to simulate data and a function to obtain the most likely hidden state sequence for each individual using the Viterbi algorithm.
+The package also includes various options for model visualization, a function to simulate data and a function to obtain the most likely hidden state sequence for each individual using the Viterbi algorithm.

-NOTE: this is a beta version of the package.
-The package is still (heavily) under development, new functionalities will be added and functionalities will be altered in the near future.

 Please do not hesitate to contact me if you have any questions regarding the package.